Choose video language

 Esthetician Protective Gear

 Wearing personal protective gear ensures that you protect yourself and your client from diseases and viruses.
-Before and after meeting each client, make it a habit to use clean masks, gloves, gowns, and eye or face shields for added protection.
+Before and after meeting each client, make it a habit to use clean masks, gloves, gowns, laser glasses and eye or face shields for added protection.
 Remember that the cleanliness of your salon or spa is a distinctive quality, so make sure you do it right for your clients.

 Tips in Buying Equipment